menu

 Demographics

-In terms of college education, Boonville is nearly on par with the US average for all cities of 21.84%: 17.58% of adults 25 and older in Boonville have a bachelor's degree or advanced degree.
+The percentage of adults in Boonville who are college-educated is close to the national average for all communities of 21.84%: 17.58% of the adults in Boonville have a bachelor's degree or advanced degree.

 The per capita income in Boonville in 2022 was $32,149, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $128,596 for a family of four.
 However, Boonville contains both very wealthy and poor people as well.